How to Get a Bigger Butt (4 Types of Glute Exercises)

 OK, so you have a list of some of the best glute exercises around.
 What now?

-How should you create a sensible workout from all that to build a bigger butt?
+How should you create a sensible workout from all that to build bigger glutes?

-1. Pick at least 1 exercise from each category (i.e., squat/lunge, hinge/pull, thrust/bridge, and hip abduction)
+1. Choose at least 1 option from each of the 4 types of glute exercises (i.e., squat/lunge, hinge/pull, thrust/bridge, and hip abduction)

 2. If you’re under a time crunch, prioritize thrust/bridge (upper and lower glute maximus) and hip abduction movements (gluteus medius and minimus); this combination allows for the most well-rounded glute development